asrajavel/Interview-Prep/README.md

 # Interview Guide

 >This is targeted towards someone who has already worked for a few years and is looking to switch jobs.
->To someone who knows what has to be done, but is not able to do it consistently.
+>For someone who knows what needs to be done but struggles with consistency.

 >This document is a collection of ideas that I have tried and found useful.
 >But it's not a one-size-fits-all.
 You have to try and see what works for you.